heiswayi/heiswayi.nrird.com/_posts/2016-12-29-your-windows-passwords-are-vulnerable-and-hackable-in-less-than-5-minutes.md

 comments: true
 ---

-> Did you know that your Windows passwords are vulnerable and hackable in less than 5 minutes?
+**Did you know that your Windows passwords are vulnerable and hackable in less than 5 minutes?**

 Yep, even in Windows 10, the method is still working nicely. **The method is not new at all.** So, let me show how you can reproduce it by using a simple exploitation tool and a PowerShell script. **Anyone can perform this hacking when you left your computer unlocked.** I'm not really going to explain the details, just go straight to the steps.
-Google is on your fingertips if you are keen to explore more.
+Google Search is on your fingertips if you are keen to explore more.

 ### Getting started